Always Be Prepared, A Scout’s Motto for Chief Lending Officers

 Evolution is easy to see in traditional high-tech verticals like telecommunications.
-I am using the same smart phone that I bought two years ago.
-But this same device is supporting me in ways I did not imagine in 2017.
-For instance, today it serves as a platform supporting new tools I use to collaborate with colleagues and be more proactive about managing my health.
+I am using the same smart phone that I bought almost two years ago.
+But this same device is supporting me in ways I did not imagine in early 2018.
+For instance, today it serves as a platform supporting new tools I use to collaborate with colleagues, travel and be more proactive about managing my health.

-This morning I used an EKG reader with my phone to measure and respond to a question from my cardiologist.
+This morning I used my phone to measure my heart rate and workout effectiveness.
 I then connected to a series of meetings with colleagues in other locations where we met as if we were in a room together.
-I later used an app to order, pay for and arrange delivery of lunch custom made to comply with specific dietary constraints without speaking to anyone.
+I later used an app to reserve a hotel room, get my digital room key and enter my hotel room without speaking to anyone.
 Far different than how I would have completed those tasks two short years ago, and all reinforcing personalization of experience in ways that took effort before.

 How Technology is Evolving the Financial Services Industry